 'The Uncrowned King of the Black Masses': The Life and Work of Clements Kadalie, c.
 1896-1951

-Investigating how Kadalie engaged with these diverse, radical anti-capitalist networks, the thesis - funded by the Economic and Social Resrach Council - tracks Kadalie's life between Chifira village in northern Malawi where he grew up with an uncle in Eliot Kamwana's rapidly expanding Watch Tower movement, to Cape Town (the Left Bank of South Africa), Johannesburg (the babylon at the heart of industrialising Southern Africa), and London (the imperial metropolis).
+Investigating how Kadalie engaged with these diverse, radical anti-capitalist networks, the thesis - funded by the Economic and Social Resrach Council - tracks Kadalie's life between Chifira village in northern Malawi where he grew up to Cape Town, Johannesburg and London.